juniojose/hello-world/README.md

 | ------------------------- |
 | `sudo apt update && sudo apt upgrade` |

+I like use [Hyper](https://hyper.is/) Terminal.
+To install, [download](https://hyper.is/#installation) the appropriate version and install it normally like any other program for Windows.

+Once you’ve got Hyper installed, open the `.hyper.js` configuration file and make one key change.
+To do this, open Hyper (look at the Windows start bar), click on the sandwich menu (at the top left of the Hyper window [figure 1]).

 ## Did you like this content?
 Buy me a coffee!

 <div>